carlitose/mycoachpilot/README.md

 ## License

-This project is private and proprietary.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+You are free to use, modify, and distribute this software for personal and non-commercial purposes.
+For commercial use, please contact us.